Valentine’s Day represents a time to shower your loved one with affection, but this holiday can be challenging for those who are newly sober.

 - Mention how excited you are for a brighter future together.

 If a lengthy handwritten love note isn’t your style, make a memory jar instead.
 Find a large glass jar that you can decorate with patterned paper, ribbon, stickers, or other embellishments.
 Fill the jar with folded slips of paper describing special memories of your relationship and things you love about your partner.
-Just a sentence or two on each slip of paper is fine, since the idea is to provide words of love and support that your partner can look back on whenever he or she is feeling blue and in need of a little pick-me-up.
+Just a sentence or two on each slip of paper is fine, since the idea is to provide words of love and support that your partner can look back on whenever they are feeling blue and in need of a little pick-me-up.

 Take It Slow

 Addiction recovery requires rethinking past destructive behavior patterns, including in the bedroom.
-Many recovering addicts are so accustomed to being intimate while under the influence that the prospect of sober sex can be scary.
+Many people in recovery are so accustomed to being intimate while under the influence that the prospect of sober sex can be scary.

-If you sense that your spouse or significant other is reluctant to be physically intimate, know that it’s not about his or her level of attraction for you.
-An addict in recovery needs to focus on building confidence and a strong self-image before he or she can build a healthy sex life.
+If you sense that your spouse or significant other is reluctant to be physically intimate, know that it’s not about their level of attraction for you.
+A person in recovery needs to focus on building confidence and a strong self-image before they can build a healthy sex life.
 Consider taking some of the pressure off by focusing on kissing, cuddling, and other ways to show affection that don’t involve sex.

 Keep the Lines of Communication Open